glnmario/glnmario.github.io/index.md

 Currently I study Artificial Intelligence at the University of Amsterdam.
 -->

+## News
+- New paper at EMNLP-2021 with Arabella Sinclair and Raquel Fernández!
+- Two new papers at CONLL-2021 with Raquel Fernández, Andrey Kutuzov and Lidia Pivovarova!
+- Three tasks (with new datasets) accepted for the [BIG-bench](https://github.com/google/BIG-bench) collaborative benchmark, thanks to an amazing team of students and researchers brought together by the [Amsterdam ELLIS unit](https://ivi.fnwi.uva.nl/ellis/2021/04/19/first-amsterdam-ellis-team-participates-in-challenge/)!

 ## My work
-- [[PDF](https://www.aclweb.org/anthology/2020.emnlp-main.353/)] Ece Takmaz, Mario Giulianelli, Sandro Pezzelle, Arabella Sinclair and Raquel Fernández.
-2020. **Refer, Reuse, Reduce: Generating Subsequent References in Visual and Conversational Contexts**.
-To appear in _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020)_.
+- [[PDF](https://glnmario.github.io)] Mario Giulianelli, Arabella Sinclair, Raquel Fernández.
+2021. **Is Information Density Uniform in Task-Oriented Dialogues?** 2021.
+To appear in _Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP 2021)_.
+- [[PDF](https://glnmario.github.io)] Mario Giulianelli and Raquel Fernández.
+2021. **Analysing Human Strategies of Information Transmission as a Function of Discourse Context** 2021.
+To appear in _Proceedings of the 25th Conference on Computational Natural Language Learning (CONLL 2021)_.
+- [[PDF](https://arxiv.org/abs/2109.10397)] Mario Giulianelli, Andrey Kutuzov, Lidia Pivovarova.
+2021. **Grammatical Profiling for Semantic Change Detection**.
+To appear in _Proceedings of the 25th Conference on Computational Natural Language Learning (CONLL 2021)_.
-- [[PDF](https://www.aclweb.org/anthology/2020.acl-main.365/)] Mario Giulianelli, Marco Del Tredici, and Raquel Fernández.
+- [[PDF](https://www.aclweb.org/anthology/2020.acl-main.365/)] Mario Giulianelli, Marco Del Tredici, Raquel Fernández.
 2020. **Analysing Lexical Semantic Change with Contextualised Word Representations**. _Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020)_.
 - [[PDF](https://arxiv.org/abs/2005.00050)] Andrey Kutuzov and Mario Giulianelli.
 2020. **UiO-UvA at SemEval-2020 Task 1: Contextualised Embeddings for Lexical Semantic Change Detection**.
 To appear in the _Proceedings of the 14th International Workshop on Semantic Evaluation (SemEval 2020)_.
+- [[PDF](https://www.aclweb.org/anthology/2020.emnlp-main.353/)] Ece Takmaz, Mario Giulianelli, Sandro Pezzelle, Arabella Sinclair, Raquel Fernández.
+2020. **Refer, Reuse, Reduce: Generating Subsequent References in Visual and Conversational Contexts**.
+To appear in _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020)_.
-- [[PDF](https://www.aclweb.org/anthology/W18-5426/)] Mario Giulianelli, Jacqueline Harding, Florian Mohnert, Dieuwke Hupkes, and Willem Zuidema.
+- [[PDF](https://www.aclweb.org/anthology/W18-5426/)] Mario Giulianelli, Jacqueline Harding, Florian Mohnert, Dieuwke Hupkes, Willem Zuidema.
 2018. **Under the Hood: Using Diagnostic Classifiers to Investigate and Improve how Language Models Track Agreement Information**. _Best Paper Award at 1st Workshop on Analyzing and Interpreting Neural Networks for NLP (EMNLP 2018)_.
 - [[PDF](https://clinjournal.org/clinj/article/view/82)] Mario Giulianelli and Daniel de Kok.
 2018. **Semi-supervised emotion lexicon expansion with label propagation**. _Computational Linguistics in the Netherlands Journal 8 (CLIN)_.

 *Not peer-reviewed*